dendibakh/perf-book/chapters/1-Introduction/1-6 What is in the book.md

 This book is written to help developers better understand the performance of their applications, learn to find inefficiencies, and eliminate them.

+* Why did my change cause a 2x performance drop?
+* Our customers complain about the slowness of my application, where should I start?
 * Why my hand-written compression algorithm performs two times slower than the conventional one?
-* Why did my change in the function cause a 2x performance drop?
-* Customers are complaining about the slowness of my application, where should I start?
-* Have I optimized the program to its full potential?
+* Have I optimized my program to its full potential?
 * What performance analysis tools are available on my platform?
 * What are the techniques to reduce the number of cache misses and branch mispredictions?